Webinar Recording Now Available!

-EPIC Employee Benefits Consultants Joanne Tran and Suzannah Gill to Moderate Discussion with Nathaniel S. Siegel
+EPIC Employee Benefits Consultants Joanne Tran and Suzannah Gill Moderate Discussion with Nathaniel S. Siegel

-Congress is back in session and has released an initial draft of a proposed $3.5 trillion spending package.
+Congress recently released an initial draft of a proposed $3.5 trillion spending package.
 To pay for this spending, tax policy changes are included in the draft.
 Has your firm engaged in proactive planning to optimize your approach in the face of this uncertainty?

-Join our Executive Benefits Team for a discussion about what these tax changes could mean for your firm’s nonqualified deferred compensation plan.
+Our Executive Benefits Team hosted a discussion to cover what these tax changes could mean for your firm’s nonqualified deferred compensation plan.

 - Best practices to enhance an existing deferred compensation plan